 - Ultra-specific: Nobody likes generic headlines, especially if they’re clickbait.
 To make your headlines more trustworthy, try to be as specific as possible when explaining what your product or service is all about.

-Also, every headline you use, especially if you’re selling a highly valuable product or service, should appeal to a particular emotion that people have.
+Also, every headline you use, especially if you’re selling a highly valuable product or service, should appeal to people’s particular emotions.
 For example, you can write headlines that are:

-- Aggressive: Sometimes you’ll want your headlines to show people that, with your product or service, they can become better than everyone else.
+- Aggressive: Sometimes, you’ll want your headlines to show people that they can become better than everyone else with your product or service.
 For example, “The fishing rod that will help you rule the water.”

 - Competitive: Your headlines can appeal to the competitive nature of humans.
-For example, you can write a headline like, “Win fishing competitions will this ultra-advanced rod”.
+For example, you can write a headline like, “Win fishing competitions with this ultra-advanced rod”.

 - Curiosity: Headlines that successfully raise a reader’s curiosity are always very effective.
 You can write something like, “The best fishing rod money can buy.”

-In general, you should write headlines that are focused more on explaining the benefits of your product or service than on stating technical features.
-For example, if you say that your product is fast, you’re describing a feature, but when you point out that it will save users one hour out of their busy day, you’re describing a benefit.
+In general, you should write headlines focused more on the benefits of your product or service than on technical features.
+For example, if you say your product is fast, you’re describing a feature, but when you point out that it’ll save users one hour out of their busy day, you’re describing a benefit.